 Some people argue that Bison (Buffalo) is better than beef.
 We would never pick sides, but our Bison is pretty good.
-Our Bison is sourced from ranches in North America where the animals are allowed to graze freely on enclosed prairies, and never given antibiotics or hormones.
+Our North American Plains Bison is sourced from ranches in Colorado and Eastern Canada, where the animals are allowed to graze freely on enclosed prairies, and never given antibiotics or hormones.

 Our Bison is hormone free and antibiotic free.
 Bison meat is leaner than beef, so its grade for those looking to keep their fat intake in check.
 Bison meat is also a good source of omega-3 fats.